 Reducing emissions in the production of primary materials and maximizing the use of existing products are crucial.
 The forecasted high demand for certain materials in electromobility, such as lithium, copper, cobalt, nickel, and rare earth metals, raises concerns.
+Long-term de-

-Long-term demand and availability of various metals depend on factors like scarcity in the earth's crust, supply chain control, and technological developments.
+8 | SEC ROADMAP 9 | SEC ROADMAP mand and availability of various metals depend on factors like scarcity in the earth's crust, supply chain control, and technological developments.